Namth0/test-hiring-candidate/README.md

 1. Sign up for an account on Azure and obtain the API Key.
 2. Clone this repository.
 3. Install the required dependencies using `pip install -r requirements.txt`.
+4. You need to set the api key in the .env file.

 # Step by Step: